Thursday, October 17, 2024

 So before I go further down the rabbit hole and away from the QT-60 / QT-60 Pro, I'll stop here.
 As always, I hope this helps you in some small way.

 I am curious: What microphone do you use on this radio, or similar model?
 Stock mic?
 DigiMike?
 Turner Plus 2?
+Also, what did your display look like when your turned the radio on?
+Did it match what is seen in the advertising material, or was it orange, like mine?
 Let me know @ Thestonerguy@gmail.com

 HUMOR